HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Methodology

-This result implies that Hessian spectral reduction strictly tightens the theoretical upper bound of the spectral error compared to the unsmoothed baseline ($\alpha = 0$).
-This strictly improved bound serves as the theoretical motivation for the robustness observed in our method. \end{theorem}
+This result implies that Hessian-guided smoothing can strictly tighten the curvature-amplification bound compared to the unsmoothed baseline ($\alpha = 0$), providing the theoretical motivation for the smoothing component of HeRo-Q. \end{theorem}

 This theorem confirms that attenuating dominant diagonal entries via smoothing strictly reduces the spectral error bound.
-Building on this geometric insight, HeRo-Q implements a practical algorithm that searches for the optimal $\alpha^*$ to minimize this bound, while simultaneously learning an orthogonal rotation $\mathbf{R}^*$ to align the quantization noise.
-Key hyperparameters are shown in the Appendix \ref{app:hyperparameters}.
+Building on this geometric insight, HeRo-Q implements a practical algorithm that searches for the optimal $\alpha^*$ to reduce this bound, while simultaneously learning an orthogonal rotation $\mathbf{R}^*$ to reduce noise--curvature alignment.
+Hyperparameters are shown in the Appendix \ref{app:hyperparameters}.